 Where: 9 Russell Street, WC2B 5HZ

 What: Internationally renowned Din Tai Fung arrived in the capital amidst a blaze of publicity, with the papers reporting that five hours queues were expected to form out of the doors.
-Once the restaurant actually opened though, reviews were lukewarm (that’s the problem with hype we guess).
-Nonetheless, Din Tai Fung’s dim sum is worth trying, particularly because the classic pork xiao long bao is a marvel of engineering, handmade on site and pleated 18 times.
+After a slightly lukewarm start, the dim sum giant has started to ramp up the pace - now it has a number of sites across the capital, all knocking out fabulous dim sum to queues of people..
+The classic pork xiao long bao is not to be missed - it's a marvel of engineering, handmade on site and pleated 18 times.

 Where: 5 Henrietta Street, WC2E 8PT

 Book now: Din Tai Fung Covent Garden; Din Tai Fung Selfridges; Din Tai Fung Centrepoint